Einbrecher/BrecherDimensions/README.md

-# Brecher's Dimensions
+# Brecher's Exploration Dimensions

-A sophisticated Minecraft mod that creates temporary, resettable duplicate dimensions at runtime.
-Built for Minecraft 1.21.1 with support for both Fabric and NeoForge, it solves the problem of limited exploration opportunities on servers with world borders by providing fresh, daily-resetting dimensions for players to explore.
+A Minecraft mod that creates a temporary set of Exploration Dimensions that automatically reset/refresh with a new generation seed at each server restart.
+This system ensures that Players consistently have access to "new," untouched world generation - whether it be to experience new features/updates, explore pristine POIs, ravage the landscape for resources, or go mining - without the downsides of ballooning world file sizes or the need to constantly prune chunks.
+Players can access the Exploration Dimensions via slash commands, and any stragglers are automatically evacuated when the dimensions cycle.

+This mod looks to solve the problems server operators face when setting world borders or managing world size while also trying to give players enough room to explore.
+It uses mixins to override Minecraft's native restrictions when it comes to world seeds, so each successive Exploration Dimension truly is different from the last.
+Some basic popular mod compatibility (Xaero's, Corpse/Gravestone mods, Nature's/Exploration Compasses) is already built in, with more on the way.

 ## Features

-- **Runtime Dimension Creation**: Creates exploration dimensions dynamically at server startup without datapacks
+- **Runtime Dimension Creation**: Dynamically creates "exploration" variants of existing dimensions (e.g., Overworld, Nether, End) at server startup
-- **Daily Reset System**: Dimensions reset with new seeds each server restart (random or date-based)
+- **Daily Reset System**: Exploration Dimensions reset/refresh with new world generation seeds each server restart - Normal dimensions are unaffected
-- **Memory-Only Design**: Exploration dimensions exist only in memory, never saved to disk
-- **Safe Teleportation**: Comprehensive safety features including spawn validation and emergency platforms
-- **Multi-Dimension Support**: Create exploration copies of Overworld, Nether, End, and modded dimensions
+- **Slash Command Access**: Players can teleport to/from Exploration Dimensions using slash commands
 - **Performance Optimized**: Aggressive chunk unloading and memory management for server stability
-- **Inventory Preservation**: Optional keep inventory feature for exploration dimensions
+- **Inventory Preservation**: Optional keepInventory feature for players in Exploration Dimensions
-- **Corpse Mod Compatibility**: Smart integration with popular corpse/gravestone mods
+- **Corpse Mod Compatibility**: Options to cede priority to or override popular corpse mod/gravestone mods with the keepInventory feature
-- **Xaero Map Cleanup**: Automatic cleanup of minimap data for resetting dimensions
+- **Xaero Map Cleanup**: Automatic cleanup of map data for old Exploration Dimensions

-## Technical Highlights

-- **Manual Multi-Loader Architecture**: Supports both Fabric and NeoForge without Architectury
-- **Mixin-Based Registry Manipulation**: Advanced registry manipulation without datapacks
-- **Thread-Safe Operations**: Concurrent data structures and locking for multiplayer safety
-- **Client-Server Synchronization**: Custom networking for seamless dimension information sync
-- **Comprehensive Error Handling**: Multiple fallback strategies and emergency cleanup procedures
-- **Per-Dimension-Type Counters**: Consistent naming system (overworld_0, nether_0, etc.)
-- **Service Loader Pattern**: Clean platform abstraction using Java's ServiceLoader

 ## Commands

 ### Player Commands (`/exploration`)
-- `list` - Show available exploration dimensions
+- `list` - Show available Exploration Dimensions
-- `tp <dimension>` - Teleport to exploration dimension
+- `tp <dimension>` - Teleport to Exploration Dimension
 - `return` - Return to saved position
 - `info` - Display mod information

 ### Admin Commands (`/explorationadmin`)
-- `returnall` - Evacuate all players from exploration dimensions
+- `returnall` - Evacuate all players from Exploration Dimensions
 - `info <dimension>` - Detailed dimension statistics
 - `stats` - Overall mod statistics
 - `debug registry` - Registry diagnostics